francoposa/zola-themes/README.md

 index.html, section.html, page.html, taxonomy_list.html, and taxonomy_single.html.

 Currently supports or demonstrates:
+* Menu and breadcrumb navigation
 * Content sections and pages with arbitrary nesting
 * Taxonomy list and single-term pages
 * Static CSS stylesheet

 To Do:
-* Menu and breadcrumb navigation
+* Nav for taxonomies
 * Pagination support
 * 404 page